Anxiety/uncertainty management: Theory constructions

 Gudykunst uses two types of theoretical statements to construct his theory; axioms and theorems.
 Axioms are "propositions that involve variables that are taken to be directly linked causally; axioms should therefore be statements that imply direct causal links among variables" Some axioms do not apply in all situations.
 Boundary conditions specify when the axioms hold.
 The axioms can be combined to derive theorems.
 When combined the axioms and theorems form a "casual process" theory that explains effective communication.
 Dialectical processes influence much of our communication within specific interactions.
 To illustrate, uncertainty involves a dialectic between predictability and novelty.
 In the current version of the theory, dialectics are incorporated as boundary conditions for the axioms where applicable.

 Gudykunst states that in generating the axioms for the theory he assumed that managing anxiety and uncertainty are "basic causes" influencing effective communication.
 Other variables (e.g. self-concepts, motivation, reactions to strangers, social categorization, situational processes, connections with strangers, ethical interactions, anxiety, uncertainty, mindfulness and effective communication), are treated as "superficial causes" of effective communication.
 The influence of these "superficial causes" on effective communication is mediated through anxiety and uncertainty.
 Being mindful allows us to engage in anxiety and uncertainty management.

 Gudykunst uses 47 axioms as building blocks for the theorems of AUM.
 Axioms can be thought of as the lowest common denominators from which all causal theorems are derived.

 Self-concepts

-Axioms one through five all relate to our views of ourselves, or self-concepts.
+Axioms one through five all relate to views of oneself, or self-concepts.
 Gudykunst includes personal identities, social identities, and collective self-esteem in this category.
-Social identities are employed when we try to predict intergroup behavior and personal identities are naturally employed for interpersonal behavior.
-They both act in such a way as to help us manage uncertainty and anxiety by sufficiently predicting behavior.
-If either of these identities feels threatened, Gudykunst believes that we will attempt to raise collective self-esteem and hence fostering a more positive outcome.
-The greater our self-esteem, the better we are able to manage our anxiety.
+Social identities are employed when one tries to predict intergroup behavior and personal identities are naturally employed for interpersonal behavior.
+They both act in such a way as to help people manage uncertainty and anxiety by sufficiently predicting behavior.
+If either of these identities feels threatened, Gudykunst believes that people will attempt to raise collective self-esteem, hence fostering a more positive outcome.
+The greater one's self-esteem, the better one is able to manage our anxiety.